Samibo-cmd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions contains command to modify subdirectories 12-directory_permissions contains a command to create a directory with permission 13-change_group contains the command to change group owner
+11-directories_permissions contains command to modify subdirectories 12-directory_permissions contains a command to create a directory with permission 13-change_group contains the command to change group owner 100-change_owner_and_group contains command to change owner and group owner of a directory